Laserfiche/laserfiche-api-use-cases-dotnet/README.md

 ## Build and Run this App

-- Open the sample project root folder in Visual Studio Code
+- Open a terminal window
-- On a terminal window, enter the following commands:
+- Enter the following commands:

 ```bash
 dotnet build